g3w-suite/g3w-admin/README.md

 The following instructions are for a Ubuntu 16.04 LTS.

-## Installation of node.js e Bower
+## Installation of node.js and Bower
 G3W-ADMIN use javacript package manager [**bower**](https://bower.io/)

 Bower works on [**Node.js**](https://nodejs.org/it/)